 “The market has changed dramatically during that period,” Roland relates, “in the 60s and 70s the market was predominantly served by mobilers or ice cream vans as the public would call them.
 Local Authority legislation around licensing for selling ice cream on streets and the introduction of employment tax had a detrimental impact on the mobiling sector with a vast reduction in the number of vans on the road.
 Those left belong mainly to single van operators or much smaller fleets.
 On the upside there has been an increase in ice cream parlours or ‘Gelaterias’ as they are now often called who have filled the gap left by the disappearing mobilers.”

 Roland also highlights the changes in manufacturing; “Another significant change in the dynamics of the industry is that the number of cones manufacturers has also dropped dramatically with ice cream makers no longer making their own cones on site.
 This is due to the introduction of automated machines producing quality cones to meet increasingly high demand.
 These smaller number of cones suppliers have, as a result, grown and also taken on the supply of ice cream ingredients from specialist manufacturers.
-Mark and David did well to secure the UK sole distributor contract for the world’s leading flavour house - MEC3, which has helped the business grow phenomenally over the last decade.”
+Mark and David did well to develop our exclusive partnership with leading Italian flavour and ingredients manufacturers, which has helped the business grow phenomenally over the last decade.”

 "During the life of the bakery at Eccles our products have increased from 7 to somewhere around 1007!"